 Finding Freelance Jobs Just Got Easier

-As hard working, dedicated freelance writers, your stories can all be pretty similar.
-Struggling to find decent paying clients as endless e-mails/pitches are sent with little traction and your personal blogs struggle on with a sub-100 view counts and no revenue.
+As hard-working, dedicated freelance writers, your stories can all be pretty similar.
+Struggling to find decent paying clients as endless e-mails/pitches are sent with little traction and your personal blogs struggle with sub-100 view counts and no revenue.

 Of course, you all want this day to arrive quicker than it does and this is where The Writer’s Job Newsletter comes in.
-Landing in your inbox ever week it’s filled to the brim of the best paid, fair, freelancing jobs that freelancers and remote writers can secure.
+Landing in your inbox every week it’s filled to the brim with the best paid, fair, freelancing jobs that freelancers and remote writers can secure.